xtz206/xtz206/README.md

 ## 🚀 About Me

-- 👨‍🎓 I’m currently studying at the University of Hong Kong, hoping to major in Computer Science.
+- 👨‍🎓 I’m currently studying Computer Science at the University of Hong Kong
 - 🌱 I’m interested in web development, open source project.
 - 🔭 I’m currently working on the web spider project `BiliAnalyzer`.
 - 🌐 Welcome to visit my website [xtz206.top](http://xtz206.top)